 Honister Pass to Grasmere

-Walk down into Borrowdale Valley, one of the most loved of the Lakeland’s valleys with its oak woodland and stone walls.
 Beautiful cascades of water meet you at Stonethwaite and Stonethwaite Fell, the Galleny Force and surrounding landscape ‘a thing of beauty, a joy for ever’ before you enter the more austere ‘Crag’ country, Eagle Crag, Bull Crag, Long Crag and Helm Crag, its ‘lion and the lamb’ summit one of the best known.
 You have ascended 1866' to here and beyond it's all downhill towards Grasmere, the village of Wordsworth and Thomas Gray.
 Wordsworth is buried in St. Oswald Church and his socks can be seen in the Wordsworth Museum.
+Walk to the door of your hotel - Forest Side which is a foody haunt and lies just outside the village.

 6. 6.
 Day six